schenk/responsive-flickr-gallery/readme.txt

 == Frequently Asked Questions ==

-#### After upgrade, only one column appears in the gallery. ####

-> This happens when you have a cache plugin (like WP Super Cache or W3 All Cache) installed.
-Old cached CSS file is loaded instead of the new one.
-Just delete the cached pages from your cache plugin and refresh the gallery page 2-3 times, it will appear fine.

 #### I have activated the plugin, but gallery doesn't load. ####

 > Make sure your Flickr API key and Flickr User ID are correct.